AlexRoar/ParseEGE/README.md

 ```
 ## Installation

-Currently, the package cannot be installed by pip, and I didn't think that it is really needed.
+Currently, the package cannot be installed by pip, and I don't think that it is really needed.
-So, to install this package, just download repository, install requirements using pip from requirments.txt and that's all.
+So, to install this package, just download repository, install requirements using pip from requirments.txt, and that's all.

 #How does it work ?
 It generates a base of all questions in a usable format.
 User-friendly interface to access data is now in work.